Blondie drummer Clem Burke talks to PKM’s Amy Haben about fashion, his career in Blondie, playing with the Ramones and more

 PKM: I wasn’t going to ask that question.

 Clem: There were no t-shirts, there were no punk rockers, and you know, not too many women either.
 That’s what you say.
 When the girls started showing up – that’s when you knew something was starting up.
-In the beginning, it was only Nancy Spungen, Sable Starr, and Janice (who was Linda Ramone’s best friend).
-Janice and Linda used to look like Raggedy Ann dolls because they were big New York Dolls followers.
+In the beginning, it was only Nancy Spungen, Sable Starr, and Janis (who was Linda Ramone’s best friend).
+Janis and Linda used to look like Raggedy Ann dolls because they were big New York Dolls followers.
 They had bright red hair, Raggedy Ann dresses and lots of rouge on the cheeks.
 I’ve known Linda Ramone forever.

 PKM: Were you and Linda Ramone friends?